ghorwin/CXTSimFit/README.md

 _The CXTFIT Code for Estimating Transport Parameters from Laboratory or Field Tracer Experiments_, Research Report No. 137, April 1999, N. Toride, F. J. Leij, and M. Th. van Genuchten, https://www.ars.usda.gov/arsuserfiles/20360500/pdf_pubs/P1444.pdf

-*Note:* nor the CXTSimFit code not the model formulation or anything is in this repository is related or uses material from the original code/model.
-The purpose of the software is, however, very similar, hence the naming.
+**NOTE/DISCLAIMER** Neither the CXTSimFit code nor the model formulation or anything else in this repository is related to or uses material from the original code/model.
+The purpose of the software is, however, very similar, hence the similar naming.

 ## Features

 This is a re-design of the original CXTFit software using a modern PDE solver to support measured, variable concentration pulses.
 Internally, it uses the CVODE integrator (SUNDIALS Suite) with error-controlled adaptive time integration.
 The sample is automatically discretized (equidistant) and the progression of the concentration pulse is simulated dynamically.

 Also, a dual-porosity model is implemented, to better capture sorption characteristics in filters.
+Actually, the program was initially developed to analyze VOC filter bed model parameters obtained from break-through measurements (done by Prof. Jensen Zhang and his group at [BEESL group @ Syracuse University, NY, USA](https://beesl.syr.edu).
+Since the physics is very typical for other problems (like salt diffusion/convection Tracer tests), the tool can be used likewise for such problems.

 ## Documentation